Pelham Police Department to host National Night Out - Shelby County Reporter

 By MICHELLE LOVE | Staff Writer

-PELHAM – The Pelham Police Department will host a National Night Out on Tuesday, Oct.
+PELHAM – It was announced at the Sept.
+20 Pelham City Council meeting that the Pelham Police Department will host a National Night Out on Tuesday, Oct.
 5 at Pelham City Park.

 This is Pelham’s fourth National Night Out event as last year’s event was canceled due to COVID-19 restrictions.
 According to the event’s Facebook page, National Night Out events are designed to “strengthen police-community partnerships, heighten crime and drug prevention awareness, and to generate support for, and participation in, local anti-crime efforts.”